-A WAP is a device that allows you to connect to a computer network using radio signals instead of a physical Ethernet cable.
+A WAP is a device that allows you to connect a computer / Tablet / Phone to a network using radio signals instead of a physical Ethernet cable.
 They used to be separate stand-alone devices but these days are usually built-in to the Internet Gateway Router supplied by your ISP (Internet Service Provider).

 To use Wifi, you need :-

 - A device that is “Wireless Enabled” (basically a circuit board called a WNIC ).

 - A “Wireless enabled” device to connect to, this is usually a “Wireless Access Point” (WAP) sometimes called a WiFi Router.

 To connect to the WAP, you will need :-

 - To know the SSID / wireless network name of the WAP.

 - The WiFi password.

 Once connected, you (your device) will be part of a computer network.